CAVE FIG Ficus cavernicola Berg (2003)) SECTION KISSOSYCEA

 Distinguish: From F. disticha by the corrugated upper leaf surface.

-Distribution: Only one record from the Mesilau Cave a 15 minute walk from the Mesialu Station of Kinabalu Park.
+Distribution: Only one herbarium record from the Mesilau Cave a 15 minute walk from the Mesilau Station of Kinabalu Park.
 Recent observations indicate that this root climbing fig is relatively common on the trees surrounding the buildings at Mesilau.